Psychology of genocide: Perpetrators

-Perpetrators are the individuals who carry out, facilitate or instruct the annihilation of a specific group.
+Perpetrators are the individuals who carry out, facilitate, or instruct the annihilation of a specific group.
 Psychologists have historically debated whether dispositional or situational variables hold greater validity as explanations for the behaviour of perpetrators.

 Dispositional variables

-Adorno postulated that possessing an authoritarian personality is the most integral cause of perpetrators' violence.
-He concluded that the three integral components of authoritarianism are conventionalism, submission to authority and aggression.
-Perpetrators also share the behaviour of killing without remorse which enables them to repeat more violent atrocities.
+Theodor W. Adorno postulated that possessing an authoritarian personality is the most integral cause of perpetrators' violence.
+He concluded that the three integral components of authoritarianism are conventionalism, submission to authority, and aggression.
+Perpetrators also share the behaviour of killing without remorse, which enables them to repeat more violent atrocities.
 Adorno's findings were derived from the 30 item F scale, which measured the extent to which participants agreed with authoritarian statements.
-One of the items is “Respect for authority is the most important virtue children should learn”.
+One of the items is "Respect for authority is the most important virtue children should learn".

 Situational variables

 Milgram contends that obedience plays a significant role in transforming ordinary humans into transgressive perpetrators.
 His study measured the degree to which participants would administer shocks to learners just because the experimenter instructed them to do so.
 He found that, due to the effects of probing by the experimenter, 65% of participants obeyed instructions to the highest level (450 volts).
-Therefore, Milgram concluded that it is the result of precise situational arrangements which succeeded in muting perpetrators’ inner moral conflict.
+Therefore, Milgram concluded that the perpetrators' inner moral conflicts may be moderated by precise situational arrangements.

-Solomon also hypothesised that the power of the situation constitutes the paramount reasoning for the behaviour of perpetrators.
-His research concluded that desensitisation directly implies the ongoing exposure to violence and bloodshed.
-The exposure greatly reduces their normative restraints (process A) and is substituted for norms accepting of mass brutalities (process B).
-Research has also shown a potential pleasure of aggression which can explain perpetrators’ excessive torture and violence.
-For instance, Simpson, a soldier in the 1968 My Lai genocide, described cutting off the hands and tongues of his 25 victims.
+Richard Solomon hypothesised that restorative processes could cause brutal behaviour.
+Such homeostatic processes, which cause habituation may also bring about cruelty in response to aversive stimuli, which could explain perpetrators' excessive torture and violence.
 Later theorists concluded the divide between situational and dispositional variables is a false dichotomy as the power of the situation can result in a perpetual shift in an individual's personality.

 Bystanders

 Bystanders are individuals who remain passive and silent when witnessing the ethnic cleansing of a target group.
-Bystanders have also been regarded as semi active as many freely accept the benefits of being a member of the in-group whilst actively avoiding the victims, such as companies firing Jewish employees.
+Bystanders have also been regarded as semi-active, as many freely accept the benefits of being a member of the in-group while actively avoiding the victims, such as companies firing Jewish employees.

 Internal bystanders

 According to Zilmer and Harrower, bystanders are characterised as ambient, which is defined as individuals who lack sufficient emotional development and must rely on others for guidance.
 They also have lower levels of moral development, which leads to a more compliant and submissive personality.
-The same study found that a critical justification for limited emotional development is bystanders’ failing attachments with their primary caregiver, who becomes instrumental in foreshadowing their apathetic behaviour.
-In McFarland-Icke's study of Nurses in Nazi Germany, she concluded that the lack of resistance to perpetrators results from the bystanders’ inability to engage in higher-order processes such as deductive reasoning and logic.
+The same study found that a critical justification for limited emotional development is a failing attachment to a primary caregiver, who becomes instrumental in foreshadowing their apathetic behaviour.
+In McFarland-Icke's study of nurses in Nazi Germany, she concluded that the lack of resistance to perpetrators results from the bystanders' inability to engage in higher-order processes such as deductive reasoning and logic.